A topic from the subject of Distillation in Chemistry.

 • They enhance separation efficiency, reduce energy consumption, and improve product purity.

-• These technologies have applications in various industries, including pharmaceuticals, food and beverage, and chemical manufacturing.
+• These technologies have applications in various industries, including pharmaceuticals, food and beverage, chemical manufacturing, and water purification.

 Share on: